bobansanja/dotpoint-client-platform/README.md

 3. Admin Panel
    1. User with `ADMIN` role can access this panel.

+### Platform View

+Platform View can be accessed by registered Users and Admin users, upon log-in.
+User can browse Products and Modules which are Free, as well as the ones he is subscribed to.

+User can access (browse and preview) Resources which are attached to Modules and Products, available to him.
+User cannot access Resources for which he has no View permission.

 ### Admin Panel

+Admin Panel is used for Platform and User management.
-Admin Panel is the one with most features.
-It consists of:
+It is the one with most features, consisting of:

 1. Configuration _(work in progress)_
    1. Admin can configure his Platform Appearance, by adding logo image and setting a brand color.